alexteghipco/CTPerfusionPipeline/README.md

 ## Parting tips

-Coregistration and/or normalization may fail for some individuals.
+This version of ctp_rgb.m can independently run portions of the pipeline.
+This is helpful because coregistration and/or normalization may fail for some individuals.
 It's important to manually inspect all outputs.
 In my experience, this usually occurs because of poor brain extraction.
-See ctp_rgb.m for more information on how to run the pre-BET pipeline so that you can manually attempt different bet options to improve extraction (see runPipeline.m for effective strategies).
+See ctp_rgb.m for more information on how to run the pre-BET pipeline so that you can manually attempt different bet options to improve extraction (see runPipeline.m for effective strategies for improving extraction).
 You can then run ctp_rgb.m again using the post-bet pipeline.
 Even with good brain extraction, it is possible for normalization to be poor when signal is lower.
 This can be remedied by increasing the smoothing parameters for the reference image *only* by 2mm.
 In some participants, smoothing may need to be increased to 6mm to achieve serviceable results (see optional arguments for ctp_rgb.m)